Joey Galloway: College career

 Galloway played college football at Ohio State.
 While there he earned many honors and finished in the top five all time in many of Ohio State's receiving records.
 During his junior year, he caught 47 passes for 946 yards and tied Cris Carter with a school record 11 touchdowns.
-His great play earned him First-team All-Big Ten Conference honors as a junior.
+His great play earned him first-team All-Big Ten Conference honors as a junior.
 During his senior year, he made 44 receptions for 769 yards and seven touchdowns, and earned Second-team All-Big Ten Conference.
 He finished his college career fourth in both career receptions with 108 and receiving yards with 1,494, and second in touchdown receptions behind Cris Carter with 19.

 Professional career

 Seattle Seahawks

-Galloway was selected by the Seattle Seahawks eighth overall in the 1995 NFL Draft.
+Galloway was selected by the Seattle Seahawks in the first round with the eighth overall pick in the 1995 NFL draft.
 He made an immediate impact for the Seahawks, setting franchise season records for a rookie with 67 receptions, 1,067 receiving yards and three 100-yard games.
 He also had success as a punt returner, returning 36 punts for 360 yards and a touchdown.

 During his second year he started all 16 games for the Seahawks, leading the team in receptions with 57, receiving yards with 987 and touchdowns with seven.
 During his third year in 1997 he made 72 receptions for 1,049 yards and 12 touchdowns.
 In 1998, he reached double digit receiving touchdowns for the second consecutive year with ten.
 He finished the season with 65 receptions for 1,047 yards.

 During the 1999 season he played in only eight games due to a contract dispute and a holdout that reached 101 days.
 When he came back he made 22 receptions for 335 yards and only one touchdown.
 Overall, he finished his career with the Seahawks with 283 receptions for 4,457 yards and 37 touchdowns in 71 games.

-On February 12, 2000, The Seahawks traded Galloway to the Dallas Cowboys in exchange for their first round selections in the 2000 and 2001 NFL Drafts (which would produce Shaun Alexander and Koren Robinson).
+On February 12, 2000, The Seahawks traded Galloway to the Dallas Cowboys in exchange for their first round selections in the 2000 and 2001 NFL drafts (which would produce Shaun Alexander and Koren Robinson).